ThienTranNCU/Coincidence_Time_Calibration/README.md

 g++ Read_LOR_RangeSingle_v5.cpp -o Read_LOR_RangeSingle_v5 `root-config --cflags --glibs` -lSpectrum

-There are 7 arguments for Read_LOR_Range_v4_DAQ.cpp: 1. first read in output file, 2. second read in output file, 3.
+There are 8 arguments for Read_LOR_Range_v4_DAQ.cpp: 1. first read in output file, 2. second read in output file, 3.
 The exact measured time in second of the first output file, 4.
 5. the approximate entrance range(in channel),
  6. 7. the approximate PAG range (channel).
+8. Detector sensitivity correction.

 # to run the program: